aslamhus/WordpressHMR/README.md

 - `assets/assets.json` - This is where you define your assets.
 - `assets/assets.php` - This is where you load the assets.json file.
 - `inc/enqueue-assets.php` - This is where you enqueue your assets.

+## Contributing

+If you would like to contribute to this package, please feel free to submit a pull request.
+I would love to hear your feedback and suggestions for improvement.